Afghanistan: Car bomb injures dozens in Kabul | DW | 07.08.2019

 A car bomb exploded outside a police station in the Afghan capital on Wednesday morning, injuring at least 95 people officials said.

-The Taliban claimed responsibility for the attack, which occurred around 9:00 am (0430 GMT) in western Kabul.
+The Taliban claimed responsibility for the attack, which occurred around 9:00 am (0430 GMT) in western Kabul, where many people from the minority Hazara community live.

+The bomb went off when a vehicle was stopped at a checkpoint outside the police station, said interior ministry spokesman Nasrat Rahimi.

-Health Ministry spokesman Wahidullah Mayar said the injured had been evacuated to city hospitals.
+Health ministry spokesman Wahidullah Mayar said the injured, mostly civilians including women and children, had been taken to hospital.

 A huge plume of smoke could be seen over the capital following the explosion, which shattered shop windows far from the blast site, according to officials and witnesses.